How Virtual Cards for B2B Payments Improve Cash Flow, Capture Efficiencies, and Reduce Fraud

 Deploying a comprehensive Business Spend Management (BSM) strategy across your company, complemented by a BSM platform that connects all spend processes in one place, lets a company easily implement vCards and maximize the benefits.
 By integrating all aspects of spend and buy-side cash flow — from procurement to payments to working capital optimization — BSM takes a holistic approach to how companies source, procure, expense, invoice, and pay for the goods and services that make their business run.

 Modern BSM platforms offer seamless integrations not only with existing ERP systems but also with suppliers and banking partners, facilitating the move to vCards.
 With these groups working together in one system, you have the tools to free up cash while supporting important suppliers to keep your business running smoothly.

-vCards enable businesses to pay suppliers faster compared to using check or ACH payment.
+vCards enable businesses to pay suppliers faster compared to using checks, ACH payments, or SEPA credit transfers.
 With vCards integrated into a company’s P2P processes, and with the ability to pay on order, businesses increase cash flow by extending DPO, given the time between purchasing and paying the bank statement.